Why is cotton bad for hiking?

 Synthetic Fabrics

 Synthetic fabrics, such as polyester, nylon, and spandex, are a popular choice for hiking.
-These fabrics are designed to wick moisture away from the body, keeping you dry and comfortable during the hike.
-They also dry quickly, making them ideal for use in varying weather conditions.
+These fabrics wick moisture away from the body and keep you dry and comfortable during the hike.
+They also dry quickly, making them ideal for varying weather.
 Synthetic fabrics are lightweight, durable, and easy to care for, making them a great choice for backpackers and frequent hikers.

 Merino Wool